jefrydco/satupadu/readme.md

-# Satu Padu
+# Satupadu

-> The Satu Padu movement is an initative which seeks to accelerate practical innovation and contribution, to create change in the spirit of mutual cooperation.
+> The Satupadu Indonesia movement is an initative which seeks to accelerate practical innovation and contribution, to create change in the spirit of mutual cooperation.

 ## Features